Texas Senior Fishing License Cost and Requirements in 2026

 How Lifetime Licenses Work for Seniors

-Texas also offers a Resident Lifetime Fishing License for $1,000.
-It’s only for Texas residents and is handled by application.
+Texas offers a Resident Lifetime Fishing License for $1,000.
+It’s only for Texas residents.
+You get it by application.

 Whether a lifetime license “pays off” depends on what you would otherwise buy every year.
-For example, compared with the $22 senior all-water package, the break-even is roughly 45+ years (not counting any future fee changes).
-For many seniors, an annual senior package is the more economical choice, while a lifetime license is mainly about convenience or long-term planning.
+For example, compared with the $22 senior all-water package, the break-even is roughly 45+ years.
+That doesn’t count any future fee changes.
+For many seniors, an annual senior package is the more economical choice.
+A lifetime license is mainly about convenience or long-term planning.

 Who Qualifies for Senior Discounts